 2) Location.
 Location.
 Location: When you come home find a little corner in your garden that is nice and peaceful and quiet, or fill a pot with earth as a small indoor elf garden and then get crafty!

-This year we decided to make an Elf Tepee!
+This year we decided to make an Teepee Fairy House!
 We had lots of sticks gathered and long thin leaves from a palm tree.
 The main thing about making elf home is that you look at what you have and get creative.
 You can have walls made from bark or sticks, or weave in the leaves you have collected, like we did today.

 What else can YOU make from your Autumn finds?
 Maybe a chestnut bear? or an acorn mouse?
 Maybe your elves would like some little leaf beds and bark pillows?